mtkurbucz/SplitWise/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**SplitWise** implements a hybrid stepwise regression approach with single-split dummy encoding.
-It allows numeric variables to be represented either as continuous predictors or converted into binary (0/1) indicators via data-driven splitting.
-The package also includes an *iterative mode* to detect partial synergies among predictors, enhancing model interpretability and performance.
+**SplitWise** is a hybrid stepwise regression package that intelligently transforms numeric predictors using single-split or double-split dummy encoding.
+Each variable can be retained in its linear form or transformed into binary indicators based on model fit, evaluated by **AIC** or **BIC**.

+The package also supports an *iterative mode* to detect synergies among predictors — enabling more context-aware transformations and interpretable models.

 ## 🔧 Installation